 Comedy-thriller by Alan Ayckbourn.
 Ever stayed in a hotel room with one of those communicating doors?
 Always frustratingly locked but presumably connecting your room to the one next door.
 Or does it?
 Ms Poopay Dayseer, fleeing for her life, manages to get one such door open only to find herself back where she started from.
 Or is she?
 For things are no longer quite the same.
 Time appears to have changed.
 Where is she?
 More puzzling, when is she?
 And more importantly than any of this, how long will it be before the man who threatened her life catches up with her?

-Alan Ayckbourn's West End theatre plays include Absent Friends, Absurd Person Singular, Bedroom Farce, A Chorus of Disapproval, The Divide, How The Other Half Loves, The Norman Conquests, Relatively Speaking and Woman in Mind.
+Alan Ayckbourn's West End theatre plays include Absent Friends, Absurd Person Singular, Bedroom Farce, A Chorus of Disapproval, The Divide, How The Other Half Loves, The Norman Conquests, Damsels in Distress Trilogy: RolePlay, FlatSpin, and GamePlan, Relatively Speaking, Woman in Mind, and Things We Do for Love.
+Alan Ayckbourn also provided lyrics to the Andrew Lloyd Webber's P G Wodehouse musical By Jeeves, and Roger Glossop's children's show of Beatrix Potter's Where is Peter Rabbit?

 Original London West End Production with Julia McKenzie / Angela Thorne 1995